awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster.dcv.md

 `-k SSH_KEY_PATH, --key-path SSH_KEY_PATH`
 Key path of the SSH key to use for the connection\.
 The key must be the one specified at cluster creation time in the `[`key_name`](cluster-definition.md#key-name)` configuration parameter\.
-This argument is optional but if it is not specified then the key must be available by default for the SSH client \(for example by adding it to the `ssh-agent` with `ssh-add`\.\)
+This argument is optional, but if it is not specified, then the key must be available by default for the SSH client\.
+For example, add it to the `ssh-agent` with `ssh-add`\.

 `-s, --show-url`
-Displays a one\-time URL to use to connect to the NICE DCV session\.
+Displays a one\-time URL for connecting to the NICE DCV session\.
 The default browser is not opened when this option is specified\.
 Support for the `--show-url` option was added in AWS ParallelCluster 2\.5\.1\.

 Example: